asyncapi/spec/spec/asyncapi.md

 The AsyncAPI Specification defines a set of files required to describe such an API.
 These files can then be used to create utilities, such as documentation, integration and/or testing tools.

-The file(s) MUST describe the operations an [application](#definitionsApplication) accepts.
+The file(s) MUST describe the operations an [Application API](#definitionsApplication) accepts.
 For instance, consider the following AsyncAPI definition snippet:

 ```yaml
 user/signedup: